 In 2022, I added four new single releases to my discography, including “Call Me”, produced by Nigerian producer extraordinaire ‘Mystro’, played at the prestigious Bush Hall Venue in London and closed the year alongside the grammy award winning Pentatonix and other creatives across the globe on a Disney+ special called ‘Pentatonix: Around the World for the Holidays’.

-2023 is set to be equally intense.
+2023 was equally intense.
 While maintaining monthly performances at the Tree House Concerts, I have in the first half of the year also added another two releases to my discography – “I Feel Amazing” and “Woman”.
 I have also completed a UK tour alongside a new offering of “Kitchen Concerts” and reintroduced my Wide Open Concert.
 Most significant however is my debut at the Royal Albert Hall as an opening act for Asa – the ‘soul-full’ Nigerian-French singer, songwriter and recording artist.